tersesystems/dynamic-debug-logging/README.md

 ## Editing

+You can change the logging levels of the application by using [http://localhost:8080/actuator/loggers](http://localhost:8080/actuator/loggers) which uses [Actuator](https://docs.spring.io/spring-boot/docs/2.5.6/reference/html/actuator.html#actuator.loggers).

 To change the script, go to [`http://localhost:8081`](http://localhost:8081) to run Redis Commander.

 Enter the key value as `com.example.Application` with the following [Tweakflow script](https://github.com/tersesystems/echopraxia#dynamic-conditions-with-scripts) as value: